CognitiveQuanta/mig/README.md

-# mig
-Enable NVIDIA A100 MIG on Kubernetes YAML file
+# Enable NVIDIA A100 MIG on Kubernetes by YAML installation
+NVIDIA only provides Helm format installation for device-plugin: https://docs.nvidia.com/datacenter/cloud-native/kubernetes/mig-k8s.html

+When in some use cases, needs to use YAML format installation.